kln12/Interview_questions/AWS.md

 **what is MX record & Cname in route53**
 **Answer** A CNAME record maps DNS queries for the name of the current record, such as acme.example.com, to another domain (example.com or example.net) or subdomain (acme.example.com or zenith.example.org).
 An MX record specifies the names of your mail servers and, if you have two or more mail servers, the priority order.
 Each value for an MX record contains two values, priority and domain name.
 **S3:** S3 An object store (not a file system).You can store files and "folders" but can't have locks, permissions etc like you would with a traditional file system.This means, by default you can't just mount S3 and use it as your webserverBut it's perfect for storing your images and videos for your website.Great for short term archiving (e.g. a few weeks).
 It's good for long term archiving too, but Glacier is more cost efficient.Great for storing logs.
 You can access the data from every region (extra costs may apply) Highly Available, Redundant.
 Basically data loss is not possible (99.999999999% durability, 99.9 uptime SLA) Much cheaper than EBS.
-You can serve the content directly to the internet, you can even have a full (static) website working direct from S3, without an EC2 instance 2.LAMBA and cloud formation Answer:
+You can serve the content directly to the internet, you can even have a full (static) website working direct from S3, without an EC2 instance
+**2.Define serverless LAMBA function and cloud formation
+Answer:**
 **3.cloud application and network load
 Answer:**
 4.if a pem key has lost doesn't have any backup.how to login ec2 server?
 Answer:
 5.Iam ARN Answer:
 6.different types of EC2 instances Answer: